Steel Yard (baseball stadium)

-U.S. Steel Yard is an open-air baseball stadium located in Gary, Indiana, next to I-90 in the city's Emerson neighborhood.
-It is home to the Gary SouthShore RailCats, a professional baseball team and member of the American Association.
-It seats 6,139 people.
-It also hosts many Little League Baseball games as well as high school baseball games.
-The ballpark is notable for holding a memorial service for the late pop musician and Gary native Michael Jackson on July 10, 2009, that was attended by over 6,000 fans, with much of Jackson's family in attendance.
-The ballpark has had over 2 million fans in attendance during the RailCats' team history.
+Steel Yard is an open-air baseball stadium in Gary, Indiana, located next to Interstate 90 in the city's Emerson neighborhood.
+It is the home ballpark of the Gary SouthShore RailCats, a professional baseball team in the American Association of Professional Baseball, an official Major League Baseball Partner League.
+The stadium has a seating capacity of 6,139.

+The ballpark has also hosted amateur baseball and other community events.
+On July 10, 2009, more than 6,000 people attended a memorial celebration for pop musician and Gary native Michael Jackson at the stadium.
+The event included musical and dance performances, appearances by members of Jackson's family and remarks by the Rev. Jesse Jackson.

+By 2023, more than two million fans had attended RailCats games at U.S. Steel Yard.

 History

 In February 2001, the Northern League's Board of Directors approved a request by Northwest Sports Ventures, LLC to start an expansion baseball team in Gary, Indiana.
 The team was scheduled to start play in the 2002 Northern League season.
 Later that year, a limited liability company named Victory Sports Group took the task to build a ballpark in downtown Gary.
 In July 2001, the City of Gary and Victory agreed on a 15-year lease that would facilitate the building of a state-of-the-art ballpark with construction scheduled to be completed in May 2002; the groundbreaking ceremony was held at this time.
 In September 2001, the ownership named this baseball team the Gary SouthShore RailCats, with their stadium to be called RailCats Stadium.

 In October 2001, the City of Gary and the construction and architectural companies involved in the building of the new ballpark announced that it would not be completed in time for the 2002 Northern League season.
 As a result, all the RailCats' games in their inaugural 2002 season were played on the road.
 During the 2002 season, the RailCats traveled more than 12000 mi and spent more than 800 hours on the road in buses.
 RailCats Stadium was completed in August 2002, with a dedication ceremony and open house held on August 8.
 The first baseball games played in this stadium were part of a Little League Baseball tournament held the following week.
 The stadium also hosted various Gospel and Blues events throughout the next few months.